OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 It is important to understand that notifications should never be considered private.
 When a notification is handled by the Android system it is broadcasted system-wide and any application running with a [NotificationListenerService](https://developer.android.com/reference/kotlin/android/service/notification/NotificationListenerService "NotificationListenerService") can listen for these notifications to receive them in full and may handle them however it wants.

-There are many known malware examples such as Joker, and Terracotta which abuse the `NotificationListenerService` to listen for notifications on the device and then send them to attacker-controlled C2 infrastructure.
+There are many known malware samples such as [Joker](https://research.checkpoint.com/2020/new-joker-variant-hits-google-play-with-an-old-trick/ "Joker Malware"), and [Alien](https://www.threatfabric.com/blogs/alien_the_story_of_cerberus_demise.html "Alien Malware") which abuse the `NotificationListenerService` to listen for notifications on the device and then send them to attacker-controlled C2 infrastructure.
+Commonly this is done in order to listen for two-factor authentication (2FA) codes that appear as notifications on the device which are then sent to the attacer.
+A safer alterntive for the user would be to use a 2FA application that does not generate notifications.

 Furthermore there are a number of apps on the Google Play Store that provide notification logging; locally logging any notifications on the Android system.
 This highlights that notifications are in no way private on Android.

-Consider a hypothetical application that features a two-factor authentication (2FA) function built into the application.
-When a user goes to sign in to the application on a web browser they are prompted for a 2FA code from their mobile device, the application creates a notification that contains this code for ease of access.

-A malicious application listening for notifications could obtain this 2FA code from the notification and send it to the attacker for use.
-The application should instead use the notification to prompt the user to go into the application its self to obtain the 2fa code.

 For this reason all notification usage should be inspected for confidential or high risk information that could be used by malicious applications.